SUSPICIOUS INSPECTORS OF ELECTION

 ANSWER: There is nothing suspicious or inappropriate in what you describe.
 The Davis-Stirling Act addresses the number of inspectors (one or three) not the number of assistants (unlimited).
 (Civ.
 Code §5110(a)).
 What's more, the Act actually requires that election rules:

 Allow the inspector or inspectors to appoint and oversee additional persons to verify signatures and to count and tabulate votes as the inspector or inspectors deem appropriate, provided that the persons are independent thirdparties.
 (Civ.
 Code §5105(a)(6).)That means you can have one inspector and half a dozen assistants who register people, open envelopes and tabulate votes--all under the supervision of the inspector.
-Touching an envelope does not magically make someone an inspector.
-Under that reasoning, mail carriers become inspectors when they deliver envelopes to the inspector.
-I don't think the Post Office has that in their job description.

 RECOMMENDATION.
 The British government distributed posters to the people of England during World War II to help get them through the Nazi aerial bombardment.
 One of them read, "Keep Calm and Carry On."
 That applies here.
 Don't over-think the inspector issue or you'll give yourself a stroke.